sigasi/sigasi_insights/content/opinion/emacs/no-vhdl-rename-emacs-vhdl-mode.md

   signal pci_clk : std_logic; -- clk for PCI clk domain
 ```

-I’m sure you can create a script that only replaces the word `clock` if
+I'm sure you can create a script that only replaces the word `clock` if
 it is surrounded by white space or by punctuation marks, and not if it
 is a line comment.
 Your next problem will be supporting multi-line
 comments.
 The point is: VHDL Emacs does not do all of this for you;
-you’re on your own.
+you're on your own.
 If you are a really nice guy you might read this,
 script a new elisp command and send it to
 [Reto](https://guest.iis.ee.ethz.ch/~zimmi/emacs/vhdl-mode.html) to be
 incorporated in the next update of the Emacs VHDL mode.
-Let’s see if
+Let's see if
 your new improvement would solve the next problem.

 Specific Renaming